 The purpose of knowing where the tenants work are simple, so that when it comes to buying property for rental income, you will strategise the location that you would like to invest in so as to maximise its appeal to the biggest tenant pool possible.
 This way, you increase the chances of your property commanding a good rental yield and reducing the vacancy period significantly.

 We cannot talk about locations to invest in Singapore without talking about MRT.
-Simply put, 80% of the population in Singapore, both locals and expats, are using public transport.
-And the main part of the public transport is the MRT system.
+Simply put, 80% of the population in Singapore, both locals and expats, are using public transport, primarily MRT.

 The comprehensive MRT system is further complemented by bus services, which literally make Singapore transportation system one of the most advanced in Asia and in the world.